 - Manage multiple business locations through a single login

-His Security offers a full line of video surveillance solutions, from standalone NVR applications to enterprise-level IP-based video solutions.
+His Security & Technology offers a full line of video surveillance solutions, from standalone NVR applications to enterprise-level IP-based video solutions.
 Watch indoor and outdoor areas; mount surveillance operations even in extreme temperatures and climates.

 Security and Surveillance Camera Options

 Although the acronym CCTV is still used as a general term to describe a video surveillance system (especially in commercial applications), it rarely refers to Closed Circuit Television anymore.
 It now generally indicates installation of a system of cameras designed to capture activity in and around the area or building where they are mounted.
 This “capture” can be in the form of a feed of digital video to a central monitoring station, and/or to a recording device, and/or to the internet cloud.